49 Different Types of Snakes in Florida

 by Greg Schechter is licensed under CC BY 2.0

-Ringneck snakes are also on our list of types of snakes in Florida, distinguished by the distinctive golden ring around their neck and their thin, black, or slate-colored bodies.
+Ringneck snakes are also on our list of Florida snake types.
+They are distinguished by the distinctive golden ring around their necks and thin, black, or slate-colored bodies.

 While adults may not always have this, their bellies are usually bright yellow, orange, or red.

-These snakes typically reach lengths of 8 to 14 inches (21 to 36 cm).
-They are located throughout all of Florida’s counties and the Florida Keys.
+These snakes typically reach lengths of 8 to 14 inches (21 to 36 cm) and are found throughout all of Florida’s counties and the Florida Keys.

 No one is at risk from the non-venomous snakes—not even kids or pets.